SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-public-ipAddress.md

 For Azure Public IP addresses, you can collect the following logs and metrics:

 * **Resource logs**.
-To know more about the different resource log category types collected for Azure Public IP addresses refer [documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-logs/microsoft-network-publicipaddresses-logs).
+To know more about the different resource log category types collected for Azure Public IP addresses refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-logs/microsoft-network-publicipaddresses-logs).

 * **Platform Metrics for Azure Public IP addresses** These metrics are available in [Microsoft.Network/publicIPAddresses](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-network-publicipaddresses-metrics) namespace.
-For more information on supported metrics, refer [documentation](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/monitor-public-ip-reference#metrics).
+For more information on supported metrics, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/monitor-public-ip-reference#metrics).

 ## Setup